 Our auditor is Deloitte LLP, Chartered Professional Accountants, based in Toronto, Ontario.

-When are the dividend distribution dates of record?
+When are the distribution dates of record?

 The record dates for units of DRI Healthcare Trust are on the last day of March, June, September and December.

-In which currency are the dividends paid?
+In which currency are the distribution paid?

 Where can I find current information on DRI Healthcare Trust’s unit price?